lukasgola/cargo-pants/README.md

 # Travelling App

-### An application created on Hackaton "Future Traveller" hosted by Travcorp Poland
+### An application created in 24h on Hackaton "Future Traveller" hosted by Travcorp Poland

 - React Native